Compensation

 Eligibility

 A retention payment is available to current, regular staff who are in positions identified by the unit’s administrative official as being difficult to fill.
-A position that is difficult to fill is one that has taken a very long time to fill or for which qualified candidates could not be found despite extensive recruiting efforts due to factors such as labor market shortages, aggressive growth in compensation levels for particular positions or unique skillsets.
+A position that is difficult to fill is one that has taken a very long time to fill, or for which qualified candidates could not be found despite extensive recruiting efforts due to factors such as labor market shortages, aggressive growth in compensation levels for particular positions or unique skillsets.

-Employees will not be eligible for a retention payment if they have received a retention incentive within the previous 24 months.
+Unless their CBA says otherwise, employees will not be eligible for a retention payment if they have received a retention incentive within the previous 24 months.

 Employees in temporary positions such as nonpermanent staff, per diem nurse, professional staff temporary project position, or fixed duration appointments are not eligible.